 Peter:'Perfect.
-Many people think it's called the altitude indicator, but it isn't.
-The altitude indicator is the dial which is half blue and half black with a representation of the wings an aircraft in the middle.
+Many people think it's called the attitude indicator, but it isn't.
+The attitude indicator is the dial which is half blue and half black with a representation of the wings of an aircraft in the middle.
 This is used to show if a plane is flying level or not.
 And if it isn't, how much it is turning (left or right) and pitching (the nose of the plane pointing up or down).

 So what's the name of the dial on the instrument panel used to show what the speed of the aircraft is?'